Etilia01/pucut/README.md

 <p>You can find this menu here:</p>
 <img width="236" height="226" alt="Screenshot from 2026-07-23 14-24-27" src="https://github.com/user-attachments/assets/b9e8b652-2d2f-458f-84f1-6d8752b977f8" />

-<p>Time since last incident is how long youve managed to keep your pucut happy & healthy and not in eldritch mode.
+<p>Time since last incident is how long youve managed to keep your pucut happy & healthy and not in eldritch mode. ( youll know what eldritch mode is when you see it...)
 Record time is the longest youve ever done that!</p>

 <p>Happiness is how happy your pucut is!
 Increase it with either food or play, but play while it increases happiness faster also makes your pucut really tired</p>